-Moodle is MIE's learning management system (LMS).
-All programme learning content will be made available to students via Moodle and this platform is used to host online classes, manage assignments, provide learner supports and create interactive content.
+Moodle is MIE's virtual learning environment (VLE)..
+All programme learning content will be made available to students via Moodle and this platform is used to host your module content, online classes, manage assignments, provide supports and feedback..

 MIE also uses the video conferencing platform Zoom for classes that are conducted online.
 Students and teaching staff will access online classes through the Zoom Moodle learning tool plugin.
 Panopto is MIE's video content management software.
 All lecture recordings will be made available to students via the Panopto Moodle plugin.
 Panopto's recording functionality will also enable students to submit video presentations for assignments.